 3. Identify the institution from which you have completed courses (or plan to complete courses).
 You may search for institutions using the “Find Transfer College by Name” search box, or use the alphabetical index provided.

 4. Enter the course code for one of our MSN: Entry-Level prerequisites (e.g., MATH 1080).
 Select “Home Course” and click on Search.
 This will identify any courses from the institution that are equivalent to the St. Catherine prerequisite course.
 You could also enter the code for the other institution’s course, and select “Transfer Course” and Search.
 This will identify any St. Catherine courses that might be equivalent to the other institution’s course.
+Be sure to review any notes with additional information for a given course.

 If you have searched via TES and can’t find a specific school or course listing, contact your admission counselor for assistance.
 Please include the institution, course name and number, and course description in your email.